ZhuangTao123/nRF52-Beacon-Firmware/README.md

 2. Add Secure DFU BLE Bootloader.
 3. Add static PIN code and secure connection.
 4. Application can load UICR values when starting.
-5. Application can delete bonding information when disconnecting from central.
-User should re-enter PIN code everytime you connect to the device.
+5. Application requires user enter PIN code every time connecting to the device.
+6. Add Battery Service that you can check battery level when connected to the device.
+7. Add Low Battery Level alert.
+When battery level is under 20 percent, the device advertises a special advertisement packet lasting 2 seconds every 1 hour.
+8. Add Device Information Service which allows user check device information when connected.

 ## How to install